giorgostrc/PyxSync/README.md

 3. Pip install the required dependencies from `requirements.txt`.
 4. Run `python main.py`

+To build a one file executable run `pyinstaller --onefile --add-data "icons/*:icons" main.py`

 ### Adding a file format:

 By default, the app - and as a result its releases - support .NEF, .ARW, .JPG and .MP4 files.